benjaminaschultz/base16-ipython-matplotlibrc/README.md

 In [1]: %load_ext base16_mplrc
 ```

-or by modifying your `ipython_notebook_config.py` in your profile directory
+or by modifying  `ipython_notebook_config.py` in your profile directory

 ``c.InteractiveShellApp.extensions = [
     'base16_mplrc'